 Kalpana Chawla was the first woman of Indian origin to go to space.
 She did not set the sky as a limit and flew beyond it.
 She was an American astronaut and an engineer.
 Kalpana first flew on the Space Shuttle Columbia in 1997 as a mission specialist and primary robotic arm operator.
 She won the NASA space flight medal, the congressional space medal, and many more.
 The government honored her with many awards and memorials.

 A member of the Indian National Congress, Pratibha Patil is the only woman to become India’s president.
 She was the 12th president of India from 2007 to 2012.
 Pratibha Patil previously served as the governor of Rajasthan from 2004 to 2007.
-Glamour Award-The Chosen Ones is honored to her.
+It is an honor for her to receive the Glamour Award for The Chosen Ones.

 Indira Gandhi, daughter of the first prime minister Jawaharlal Nehru, became the first and to date only female prime minister of India.
 Known for her political intransigency and unprecedented centralization of power.
 She was an Indian politician and a central figure of the Indian National Congress.
 Smt.
 Indira Gandhi associates with a large number of organizations and institutions.
-In 1999, Indira Gandhi was named “woman of the Millenium” in an online poll organized by the BBC.
+Indira Gandhi was selected “woman of the Millennium” in a BBC online poll in 1999.

 Mithali Raj is an Indian cricketer and test, ODI captain of women’s national cricket team.
 It was under her captaincy when the Indian Women’s cricket team came into light.
 She is the first woman ever to 200 caps.
 She made her remark when she made a splendid 114 and not out at the age of 16 years.
 At the age of 19, she broke the record of Karen Rolton 209* with her 214 to set the new record of best individual score.